acrolinx/sidebar-sdk-js/README.md

 ## The Acrolinx Sidebar

 The Acrolinx sidebar is designed to show up beside the window where you edit your content.
 You use it for checking, reviewing, and correcting your content.
-For web integrations Acrolinx provides a sidebar hosted in the cloud.
-So your integration can always keep up to date with bug fixes and new features.
 To get an impression what the sidebar looks like in other integration check the [Acrolinx Support Center](https://support.acrolinx.com/hc/en-us/articles/205594781-Acrolinx-Sidebar-Edition-User-Interface-Reference).